| The Hoodectomy procedure is fairly

 many, many procedures.
 The size of the clitoris determines the extent

+of the Hoodectomy.
 Once I’ve established a perimeter, and marked the

 area accordingly, I apply a topical benzocaine anesthesia ointment to